consoledotdev/home/content/browser-testing/_index.md

 {{< category-review/card-heading name="Polypane" anchor="polypane" thumbnail="/img/favicons/polypane.app.png" url="https://polypane.app/" score="none" >}}

 Polypane is a multi-pane browser made for web testing using different window sizes with scrolling sync.
-Whilst it supports Windows, Linux and macOS, it can only test Chrome due to being built with the Chromium browser engine.
+Whilst it supports both x86 and ARM based computing architectures on Windows, Linux and macOS, it can only test Chrome due to being built with the Chromium browser engine.

 Polypane provides an excellent experience for responsive testing.
 It comes with all popular viewport sizes configured by default and allows the option to add